marryinweb3/Marry3/README.md

 <p align="center" style="margin:20px 0;">
       <img src="https://user-images.githubusercontent.com/897401/171047228-78b4a4aa-2000-4cd4-bfaa-034ff9424f42.png" height="40"/>
 </p>
-The above two points are our reflections on the status quo, and ultimately become our source of inspiration and landing method.
+The above two points are our reflections on the current situation, and ultimately become our source of inspiration and implementation method.
 This project is a social experimental work.
-We hope that all users who use the product can experience the concept of 0x aboriginal from the product. , the importance of intimacy, and thinking about the current state of Web3, we are looking forward to seeing rich applications built on this intimate social relationship, and all of our relationship data is open.
+We hope that all users who use the product can experience the concept of 0x aboriginal people from the product. , the importance of intimacy, and thinking about the current state of Web3, we are looking forward to seeing rich applications built on this intimate social relationship, and all of our relationship data is open.

 In this way, the significance of our development of this project has been achieved, and no matter how it develops in the future, this is its most important social significance.